DhananjayKittur/ChatRoom/README.md

 1. Go to http://127.0.0.1:8000/chats/ you can see the chat rooms
 2. Go to http://127.0.0.1:8000/admin/ you can manage the chatrooms and user.

-P.S : I added both username and password because it was esy for me to use the Django autentication rather than building my own just with the username (Sorry I was in the time crunch)